SWEN-101/2221-SWEN-101-04-6/READMEtesting.md

 # Project Name: Semesterly Text
 # Modify this document to expand any and all sections that are applicable for a better understanding from your users/testers/collaborators (remove this comment and other instructions areas for your FINAL release)

-An online E-store system built in github.io .. etc. <_replace with other platform requirements_>
+An online textbook borrowing system built in github.io .. etc. <_replace with other platform requirements_>

 ## Team
 - Kyle Kuehne